marciobbj/scanner/README.md

 ### Choices I made:

 This scanner is based on Selenium and Celery Task Queue.
-The main reason for Selenium is because the proposed web platform has some fancy tools to block simple scraping, so after some trials and fails I have decided go for a webdriver (firefox driver was picked since the chrome driver did not performed so well for the task) where I could run a headless browser with java script enabled.
+The main reason for Selenium is because the proposed web platform has some fancy tools to block simple scraping, so after some trials and fails I have decided go for a webdriver (firefox driver was picked since the chrome driver did not performed so well for the task) where I could run a headless browser with Javascript enabled.
 Celery is because is the tool I am most familiarized with, I can easily debug tasks, also this is a solid and scalable choice where we can easily set our scanners task rate, have fine control over retries policies etc...

 ### Project architecture